AEllis123/PM_and_MH_Blast/README.md

-#This information found in this directory was used for creation of a blast database and sequence alignments.
-Isolates of Pastuerella multocida were each used in a blast search against an isolate named Pm-64.
+#This information found in this directory was used for creation of a BLAST database and multiple sequence alignments for Pasteurella multocida (PM) and Mannheimia haemolytica (MH).